 Be a Responsible Breeder

-Breeding parakeets can be a wonderful hobby, but keep in mind that you're working with live animals.
+Breeding parakeets can be a wonderful hobby, but keep in mind that you're working with live birds.
 First, ask yourself if you're prepared to keep the chicks you produce if you can't find good homes for them.
 If your answer is yes, you can try breeding one or two pairs to see if this is really the hobby for you.
 If your answer is no, just enjoy the parakeets you have, and give them the very best care you can.